 high-resolution typeset output that is composited directly into the document view.

 The entire process happens locally.
-There are no requests to a MathJax CDN, no calls to KaTeX servers, and no network dependency of any kind.
-The rendering is powered by Apple Metal, which means the typeset output is sharp at every display density, including Apple's Liquid Retina XDR panels.
+There are no CDN calls and no network dependency of any kind.
+The rendering is designed for crisp output on modern Mac displays, including Apple's Liquid Retina XDR panels.

 What LaTeX Notation Telescopo Handles